Epoxy Terrazzo Flooring Installers – Luxury Custom Solutions

 Epoxy Terrazzo is a non-porous system with no grout joints.
 Thus, It does not support microbial growth and does not allow the accumulation of water.
 Also, Terrazzo absorbs water at a rate 1/10 that of cementitious terrazzo, resulting in greatly increased stain resistance—this lack of water absorption and porosity results in only minimal cleaning processes.

 Usually, without the need for the use of harsh cleaning chemicals.
 Unlike materials like carpeting, tile, or wood, seamless Epoxy Terrazzo is monolithic and does not contain grout joints like terrazzo tiles.

-For this reason, it has no need for daily vacuuming, grout cleaning, or steam cleaning.
+For this reason, it does not need daily vacuuming, grout cleaning, or steam cleaning.
 Epoxy Terrazzo is a decorative flooring system with endless design possibilities with a wide range of colors.
-Terrazzo’s sanitation advantages result in the overall improvement of the indoor air quality of buildings such as hospitals and schools.
+Terrazzo’s sanitation advantages result in the improved indoor air quality of buildings such as hospitals and schools.

-Both cement and thin-set epoxy terrazzo floors have extremely low maintenance costs.
+Low Maintenance.
+Both cement and thin-set epoxy terrazzo floors have meager maintenance costs.
 Annual stripping and resealing can utilize environmentally friendly water-based products.

-Both cement-based and thin-set epoxy terrazzo systems are comprised of zero VOC flooring materials.
-Terrazzo exhibits little or no off-gassing over the life of the curved floor.
+VOC Off-Gassing.
+Both cement-based and thin-set epoxy terrazzo systems comprise zero VOC flooring materials.
+In fact, terrazzo exhibits little or no off-gassing over the life of the curved floor.
 The non-porous terrazzo finish does not support microbial growth.
 Nor allow moisture to accumulate, helping to maintain a mold-free environment with improved indoor air quality.

-Terrazzo composite material is manufactured on-site minimizing post-commercial waste and transportation costs.
-By comparison, much of the marble and ceramic floor tiles used in the United States are manufactured overseas and imported.
+Local Sourcing.
+Terrazzo composite material manufactures on-site minimizing post-commercial waste and transportation costs.
+In contrast, much of the marble and ceramic floor tiles in use in the United States are European or from China.